amit-pathak009/ECC-DDoS/README.md

 # EagleCyberCrew DDoS Tool
-This tool is using python3 and it doesn't work on termux
+This tool is using python3
 ## Installation